bucketco/bucket-javascript-sdk/packages/cli/README.md

 Options:

-- `--overwrite`: Overwrite existing configuration file if one exists
+- `--overwrite`: Overwrite existing configuration file if one exists.
-- `--app-id <id>`: Set the application ID
+- `--app-id <id>`: Set the application ID.
-- `--key-format <format>`: Set the key format for features
+- `--key-format <format>`: Set the key format for features.

 ### `bucket new [featureName]`